 How to Calculate Moratorium Period for a Loan

-Calculating the moratorium period for a loan requires understanding its impact on your repayments and interest.
+Calculating the moratorium period for a loan requires understanding its impact on your repayments and interest under English law.
 However, each lender may have specific rules.

 This approach allows borrowers facing hardship to calculate their moratorium period effectively and prepare for its financial implications.